makubacki/tianocore.github.io/Xcode.md

-This page provides step-by-step instructions for setting up a [http://www.tianocore.org/edk2/ EDK II] build environment on Mac OS X systems using the Xcode development tools.
-These steps have been verified with macOS Sierra Version 10.12.4
+This page provides step-by-step instructions for setting up a [EDK II](https://github.com/tianocore/tianocore.github.io/wiki/EDK-II) build environment on macOS systems using the Xcode development tools.
+These steps have been verified with macOS Big Sur 11.3.1

-# Mac OS X Xcode
+# macOS Xcode
-Download the latest version of [Xcode](https://developer.apple.com/xcode) (9.4.1 as of this writing) from the Mac App Store.
+Download the latest version of [Xcode](https://developer.apple.com/xcode) (12.5 as of 2021-05-09) from the Mac App Store.
 After installing Xcode, you will additionally need to install the extra command-line tools.
 To do this, at a Terminal prompt, enter:
 ```
 $ xcode-select --install
 ```
 ## Additional Development Tools
-While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all tools required for Tianocore development.
-These tools can be provided in a number of ways, but the two most popular ways come from [Brew](https://brew.sh) and [MacPorts](https://www.macports.org/install.php).
-Installation information is provided at the previous links.
+While Xcode provides a full development environment as well as a suite of different utilities, it does not provide all tools required for TianoCore development.
+These tools can be provided in a number of ways, but the most popular way comes from [Brew](https://brew.sh).
+Installation information is provided at the previous link.

-### MacPorts Tips
-* If you work behind a firewall and need to pass your network traffic through a proxy, ensure you set the environment variable RSYNC_PROXY to your http proxy in the form of `proxy.dns.name:port_number`.
-   * Remember that `sudo` by default drops most environment variables.
-Add the `-E` option to tell `sudo` to keep your environment variables.
-* When installing MacPorts packages, if you would like to build from source like traditional [FreeBSD Ports](https://en.wikipedia.org/wiki/FreeBSD_Ports) systems, add the `-s` option to the command line.
-Otherwise, default behavior is to pull precompiled packages.

 ## Install mtoc
 The mtoc utility is required to convert from the macOS Mach-O image format to the PE/COFF format as required by the UEFI specification.